refinedev/refine/.changeset/sweet-rings-wink.md

 feat: The following changes implemented to improve `useCustom` hook's developer experience. #5600

 - `url` prop is now optional.
-If not provided, the hook will use the data provider URL.
+If not provided, the hook will use the data provider's URL.

 - From now on, at least one of the `gqlQuery`, `gqlMutation`, or `method` props must be required.
   - If user provides `method`, `gqlQuery` and `gqlMutation` props type will be `never`.